 I mentioned “chinos” earlier.

 That used to shock me as much as “negro”.
-If I went on the streets of Soho, which is the center of London’s Chinese community and called any random person a “Chinaman”, I’d get a smack in the face.
+If I went on the streets of Soho, the center of London’s Chinese community, and called any random person a “Chinaman”, I’d get a smack in the face.
 But here, it’s common.
-In fact, it’s common to call anyone from east or southeast Asia “chino”, no matter if you’re Japanese or Korean or Vietnamese.
+In fact, it’s common to call anyone from east or southeast Asia “chino”, no matter if you’re Japanese, Korean, Vietnamese, or whatever.

 Should Japanese/Korean/Vietnamese people take offense?
 Should Chinese people take offense?
 I don’t know.

 Is it the same question as asking if I should take offense at gringo?
-Again, I don’t know.
+Is gringo offensive to me?

 All I know is that the person calling you gringo or chino more than likely intends no offense.
 But does that make it okay?